cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 manually confirm that _absolutely_ no torrents are sharing the same data.

 If you are using `linkType: "symlink"`, you cannot delete the original torrent without breaking the links for the injected cross seeds.
-Deleting the injected cross seed is fine though.
+Deleting any injected cross seeds is fine though.

 You can always safely remove the torrent while keeping its data, but you will need a method to clean up the orphaned data if it exists.